 Once your tree goes dormant in the fall, you’ll want to prune away any dead, damaged, or diseased branches.
 If your tree will remain outdoors for the winter, a layer of mulch will act like a warm blanket to protect its roots from the cold.
 If you plan to bring your tree indoors for the winter, make sure you keep it well watered until you do; the water will protect the roots if there’s an unexpected cold snap.

 Recommended fruit tree varieties for containers: Improved Meyer lemon, Clementine orange, dwarf or columnar apples, Nana, Provence, or State Fair pomegranate, figs, dwarf peaches and nectarines, bush cherries, and Dwarf Cavendish banana.
+Mandarin oranges also make an excellent choice as a container fruit tree.

 Join Our Newsletter